Hymenopellis furfuracea: Similar species

-Distribution and habitat
+Distribution and ecology

 It is widely distributed in North America east of the Rocky Mountains.

 It is found growing from the dead wood of hardwood trees, alone or in groups, occasionally on very well-decayed logs and stumps.

+Adults of the pleasing fungus beetle Tritoma mimetica have been recorded from this mushroom, but unlike the relatives H.radicata and H.rugosoceps it does not seem to be a regular food source for them.